jmanteau/lprims-netautomation/TP.md

 To gain full understanding of Ansible, I recommend doing [Training Course for Ansible Network Automation](https://github.com/network-automation/linklight) (git clone and open the html in deck folder).

-To have a quick overview read [this article](https://leucos.github.io/ansible-files-layout).
+To have a quick overview read [this article](https://leucos.github.io/ansible-files-layout) and [those slides](https://ansible.github.io/workshops/decks/ansible-essentials.html#/).

 For these exercises, the simple structure already given along with the documentations linked below is enough to start.